Public sample report

 Lead with the before-and-after, not the workflow

-Expected impact: stronger first-screen conviction from paid and social traffic.
+Expected impact: stronger first-screen conviction from paid and social traffic before the visitor even reaches the first CTA.

 Priority fix 2